buttahtoast/helmize/hugo/content/documentation/configuration/conditions.md

 **Type** `string`

 Path to the value in the user delivered values which is used as key to lookup.
+The key is relative the Values (`$.Values`) and therefor must be within the Values.

 ---
 ## key_types